Sukeroku-V/Tenshi-Mitai-Ni/README.md

-Art kissing logic on the forhead.
+Art kissing Logic on the forhead.